JokerShao/linuxscript/update/README.md

 			-H  or  --help                  Print Help(this message) and exit

 ## License
-update.sh is released under the LGPL license.
-See [LICENSE](https://raw.githubusercontent.com/JokerShao/updateScript/master/LICENSE) for details.
+This script is released under the GPL license.
+See [LICENSE](https://github.com/JokerShao/linuxscript/blob/master/LICENSE) for details.